JetBrains/kotlin-web-site/docs/topics/js/js-modules.md

 ```

-Webpack provides two different "flavors" of CommonJS, `commonjs` and `commonjs2`, which affect the way your declarations
+Webpack provides two different flavors of CommonJS, `commonjs` and `commonjs2`, which affect the way your declarations
 are made available.
-While in most cases, you probably want `commonjs2`, which adds the `module.exports` syntax to the
+In most cases, you probably want `commonjs2`, which adds the `module.exports` syntax to the
-generated library, you can also opt for the "pure" `commonjs` option, which implements the CommonJS specification exactly.
+generated library.
+Alternatively, you can also opt for the `commonjs` option, which adheres strictly to the CommonJS specification.
 To learn more about the difference between `commonjs` and `commonjs2`, see the [Webpack repository](https://github.com/webpack/webpack/issues/1114).

 ## JavaScript libraries and Node.js files

-If you are creating a library to be consumed from JavaScript or a Node.js file, and want to use a different module
+If you are creating a library for use in JavaScript or Node.js environments, and want to use a different module
 system, the instructions are slightly different.

 ### Choose the target module system

-To select module kind, set the `moduleKind` compiler option in the Gradle build script:
+To select the target module system, set the `moduleKind` compiler option in the Gradle build script:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">